The Complete Guide to Paros, Greece

 Planning a trip to the Greek Islands?
 Read my complete Milos travel guide to compare the two islands.

-Getting to Paros, Greece
+How to Get to Paros, Greece

 You’ll most probably arrive in Paros by ferry from Athens or from another Greek Island.
-Ferries in and around Greece are super easy to book in advance and travel on and routes connect most of the islands at different rates.
+Ferries in and around Greece are super easy to book in advance and travel on, and routes connect most of the islands at different rates.

-Paros has an airport, and it is possible to also fly to the island.
+Paros has an airport, and it is also possible to fly to the island.
 Currently, Paros National Airport primarily handles domestic flights, with regular services from Athens operated by Aegean Airlines (via Olympic Air) and Sky Express.

 The flight from Athens to Paros typically takes around 40 minutes.
 While the airport has been undergoing upgrades to accommodate international flights, as of now, it mainly serves domestic routes.

-Top Things to Do in Paros, Greece
+Best Things to Do in Paros, Greece

 Rent a Vehicle and Explore